grgbr/cute/sphinx/user.rst

 Group definition
 ----------------

-A test group is basically an ordered collection of test cases and / or suites.
+A test group is basically an ordered collection of test cases and / or
+|suite|\s.

 Using the :c:macro:`CUTE_GROUP` macro is the most straightforward way to define a group: